olivierbrcknr/littleBigPrinter/README.md

 - [ ] Refactor the serial connection to get rid of TTY USB dongle → [Guide](https://learn.adafruit.com/networked-thermal-printer-using-cups-and-raspberry-pi/connect-and-configure-printer)
 - [ ] Implement multi printer usage (per IDs within the database)
 - [ ] Add a buzzer to acoustically inform about new messages
-- [ ] Add a LED and button (or something completely different) to change the paper colour entry
+- [ ] Add a RGB LED and button (or something completely different) to change the paper colour entry